mrbrianevans/stream-read-xbrl/CONTRIBUTING.md

     git push origin fix/the-bug-description
     ```

-6. Raise a PR at https://github.com/uktrade/stream-read-xbrl/pulls(https://github.com/uktrade/stream-read-xbrl/pulls) against the main branch in stream-read-xbrl.
+6. Raise a PR at https://github.com/mrbrianevans/stream-read-xbrl/pulls(https://github.com/mrbrianevans/stream-read-xbrl/pulls) against the master branch in stream-read-xbrl.

 7. Wait for the PR to be approved and merged, and respond to any questions or suggested changes.